SuperCowPowers/workbench/docs/api_classes/meta.md

 !!! note "Not Finding some particular AWS Data?"
-    The SageWorks Meta API Class also has `(details=True)` arguments, so make sure to check those out.
+    The Workbench Meta API Class also has `(details=True)` arguments, so make sure to check those out.